Skip to content

 It was not as close or as comfortable as other more expensive models tested.
 However, based on price, there is nothing much to complain about.

-Braun Series 5 (EasyClean) Final Thoughts
+Final Thoughts – Braun Series 5 (EasyClean)

 This shaver is proof that you don’t need the most powerful motor and a lot of cutting elements to get the job done.
+Two foils and a mid-trimmer section can do the trick!

 The Braun Series 5 costs around $70+ (£60+ – €73+).
 The price may go up somewhat when bought with extra attachments.